 Nebraska Revised Statute 43-104.22

-Child born out of wedlock; hearing; paternity of child; father's consent required; when; determination of custody.
+Child born out of wedlock; hearing; paternity of child; father's consent not required; when; determination of custody.

-At any hearing to determine the parental rights of an adjudicated biological father or putative biological father of a minor child born out of wedlock and whether such father's consent is required for the adoption of such child, the court shall receive evidence with regard to the actual paternity of the child and whether such father is a fit, proper, and suitable custodial parent for the child.
+At any hearing to determine the parental rights of an acknowledged father, an adjudicated father, or a putative father of a minor child born out of wedlock and whether such father's consent is required for the adoption of such child, the county court or juvenile court having jurisdiction shall receive evidence with regard to the actual paternity of the child, if contested.
 The court shall determine that such father's consent is not required for a valid adoption of the child upon a finding of one or more of the following:

 (1) The father abandoned or neglected the child after having knowledge of the child's birth;